MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/get-started/walkthrough-installing-operations-manager-on-a-single-server.md

 22. When Setup is finished, the **Setup is complete** page appears.
 Click **Close** and the Operations console will open.

-### To install the System Center 2016 - Operations Manager single server management group configuration by using the Command Prompt window
+### To install the System Center 2016 - Operations Manager single server management group configuration from the Command Prompt

 1. Log on to the server by using an account that has local administrative credentials.

-2. Open the Command Prompt window by using the **Run as Administrator** option.
+2. Open the Command Prompt by using the **Run as Administrator** option.

     > [!NOTE]
     > Setup.exe requires administrator privileges because the Setup process requires access to system processes that can only be used by a local administrator.

-3. Change the path to where the System Center 2016 Technical Preview - Operations Manager setup.exe file is located, and run the following command.
+3. Change the path to where the System Center 2016 - Operations Manager setup.exe file is located, and run the following command.

     > [!IMPORTANT]
     > Use the `/WebConsoleUseSSL` parameter only if your website has Secure Sockets Layer (SSL) activated.